 - Visit Romanian villages and interview locals for stories

-- Run a journalism club with your fellow volunteers at a local primary school
+- Run a journalism club with your fellow volunteers for disadvantaged youth at a local educational center

 At your Journalism placement in Romania, your work will focus mainly on the following: